Hypouricemia: Medication

 The majority of drugs that contribute to hypouricemia are uricosuric drugs that increase the excretion of uric acid from the blood into the urine.
 Others include drugs that reduce the production of uric acid: xanthine oxidase inhibitors, urate oxidase (rasburicase), and sevelamer.

 Diet

 Hypouricemia is common in vegetarians and vegans due to the low purine content of most vegetarian diets.
 Vegetarian diet has been found to result in mean serum uric acid values as low as 239 μmol/L (2.7 mg/dL).
-While a vegetarian diet is typically seen as beneficial with respect to conditions such as gout, it may be associated with some other health conditions.
+A vegetarian diet is typically seen as beneficial with respect to conditions such as gout.

-Transient hypouricemia sometimes is produced by total parenteral nutrition.
-Paradoxically, total parenteral nutrition may produce hypouricemia followed shortly by acute gout, a condition normally associated with hyperuricemia.
-The reasons for this are unclear.
+Transient hypouricemia sometimes is produced by total parenteral nutrition. total parenteral nutrition may produce hypouricemia followed shortly by acute gout, a condition normally associated with hyperuricemia.

 Genetics

-Two kinds of genetic mutations are known to cause hypouricemia: mutations causing xanthine oxidase deficiency, which reduces the production of uric acid; and mutations causing abnormal kidney function that increases the excretion of uric acid.
-Collectively known as familial renal hypouricemia, the latter mutations are of two types, involving defects of presecretory and postsecretory reabsorption.

 A genetic mutation in Dalmatian dogs causes hypouricemia due to a kidney defect that interferes with reabsorption of uric acid.
 A similar mutation has been reported in a human brother and sister.

 In humans, loss-of-function mutations in the gene URAT1 are associated with presecretory reabsorption defects.